angeal185/sicarii/README.md

 * `config.uploads.gzip` will enable/disable gzip compression for uploads
 * `config.uploads.brotli` will enable/disable brotli compression for uploads
+* `config.uploads.deflate` will enable/disable deflate compression for uploads
 * `config.uploads.path` is your upload path relative to cwd()
 * `config.uploads.recursive` will enable recursive dir creation within `config.uploads.path`,
 * `config.uploads.mimetypes` should list all accepted upload mimetypes in the same format as `config.mimetypes`